tuxedio/tuxedio-api-legacy/MODEL_README.md

 ##CONTROLLERS
 1. user_controller - Add ability to create and edit user profile
-2. customer_controller - Extends user controller with top 3 picks and itinerary
+2. person_controller - Extends user controller with top 3 picks and itinerary
 3. vendor_controller - Extends user controller with ability to list activities and have name/logo
 4. blogger_controller - Extends user controller with ability to create blog posts
 5. activities_controller - Extends vendor controller to create, edit, and destroy their activities